 The FATF and FATF-style regional bodies (FSRBs) continue to work with the jurisdictions below as they report on the progress achieved in addressing their strategic deficiencies.
 The FATF calls on these jurisdictions to complete their action plans expeditiously and within the agreed timeframes.
 The FATF welcomes their commitment and will closely monitor their progress.
-The FATF does not call for the application of enhanced due diligence measures to be applied to these jurisdictions, but encourages its members and all jurisdictions to take into account the information presented below in their risk analysis.
+The FATF does not call for the application of enhanced due diligence measures to be applied to these jurisdictions.
+The FATF Standards do not envisage de-risking, or cutting-off entire classes of customers, but call for the application of a risk-based approach.
+Therefore, the FATF encourages its members and all jurisdictions to take into account the information presented below in their risk analysis.

 The FATF identifies additional jurisdictions, on an on-going basis, that have strategic deficiencies in their regimes to counter money laundering, terrorist financing, and proliferation financing.
-A number of jurisdictions have not yet been reviewed by the FATF or their FSRBs, but will be in due course.
+A number of jurisdictions have not yet been reviewed by the FATF or their FSRBs but will be in due course.

-Since the start of the Covid-19 pandemic, the FATF has provided come flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since March 2022: Albania, Barbados, Burkina Faso, Cambodia, Cayman Island, Haiti, Jordan, Malta, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal South Sudan, Turkiye and Uganda.
+Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
+The following countries had their progress reviewed by the FATF since June 2022: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Haiti, Jamaica, Jordan, Mali, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Türkiye, UAE, and Uganda.
 For these countries, updated statements are provided below.
-The United Arab Emirates chose to defer reporting to focus on its efforts; thus, the statement issued in March 2022for the Jurisdiction is included below, but it may not necessarily reflect the most resent status of the jurisdiction's AML/CFT regime.
-Following review, the FATF now also identifies Gibraltar.
+Gibraltar chose to defer reporting; thus, the statement issued in June 2022 for that jurisdiction is included below, but it may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following review, the FATF now also identifies the Democratic Republic of the Congo, Mozambique, and Tanzania.